saki1994/react-todo-app/README.md

 15. Added conditional when li is hover
 > Next: Style checkbox

-16. Styke checkbox - done
+16. Style checkbox - done
 > Next: Adjust checkbox style

+17. Adjust checkbox - done
+> Render complete, active and all

  #### Remaining to do
  * Dark Mode
- * drag and drop
- * label style
  * Render complete, active and all
  * Style drag and drop